klmanage/docpadtest/src/documents/articles/firstarticle.html.md

 ###Why you must **never** use your Gmail/Hotmail password for any other sites.

-If you use your webmail password for other sites and one of those sites is compromised you run the risk of having your webmai account hijacked.
+If you use your webmail password for other sites and one of those sites is compromised you run the risk of having your Gmail account hijacked.
 This is a *very* bad thing.

 Of course, this is not the only way that malicious users can gain access to your account details.
 Keyloggers are still a very common occurence.